14 Feb '22

 An album campaign can easily last a year, so that’s 365 days to spread out the marketing budget.

 With the £1,625 remaining, you can spend an average of £4.45 a day, or £133.50 a month on digital advertising.
 With Feed, the number of results you get increases with the amount you spend, so you should see your audience grow more quickly, and more people signing up to your mailing list, visiting your Bandcamp page, or heading to listen to the album on Spotify.

 To wrap up...

 These figures are unlikely to exactly match-up with your experience or budget, but hopefully it inspires some ideas on what could work for you.
 If you’re a band, your recording costs might be higher than if you produce your music on Ableton at home, but you have a team already and each band member can bring different skills.
 Maybe one of you is a designer, the other a film director… so there is more you can create for yourselves for free.
 Adjust these figures and ideas to suit your situation.

-If Feed sounds like it could be of use to you, then register for access to the beta.
+If Feed sounds like it could be of use to you, then sign up and give it a go.